 Day 4 - Clare Valley & Hahndorf Start the day with a ride back south to Auburn, leaving the Riesling Rail Trail and taking quiet routes and roads to discover a less travelled part of the region.
 Discover new cellar doors along the way.
 It’s another relaxed ride and there is plenty of time to explore before boarding the vehicle and transferring to the picturesque tree-lined town of Hahndorf in the beautiful Adelaide Hills.
 Originally inhabited by the Peramangk Aboriginal people up until the 1850s, Hahndorf is also acknowledged as Australia’s oldest surviving German settlement, and maintains links to its German heritage until today.
 Enjoy a stroll around a vibrant village full of handcrafted products, multicultural restaurants, cafes and galleries.
 For fantastic examples of genuine Aboriginal art from the Central and Western deserts of Australia, drop into the Aboriginal Arthouse Gallery.

-Day 5 - McLaren Vale & Adelaide Head south to McLaren Vale, running for 30 kilometres sandwiched between stunning coastline and low ridges, for a day of cycling along the Coast to Vines Rail Trail (also known as the ‘Shiraz Trail’).
+Day 5 - McLaren Vale & Adelaide/Glenelg Head south to McLaren Vale, running for 30 kilometres sandwiched between stunning coastline and low ridges, for a day of cycling along the Coast to Vines Rail Trail (also known as the ‘Shiraz Trail’).
 Built along a disused rail corridor, this vehicle-free trail will take you past glorious scenery and superb wineries.
 Make an extended stop at the eccentric but acclaimed Wirra Wirra Winery for a platter lunch and exclusive tasting and tour.
 Wirra Wirra is an Aboriginal name meaning “among the gum tree” and the 125-year-old ironstone winery is still surrounded by the trees today.
-After your visit it’s time to say goodbye to your bike and return to Adelaide for your final evening.
-Depending on what time you get back, why not relax in beautiful parks and churches besides the Karrawirra Parri (River Torrens) before choosing to round you your group for a final night’s dinner with your new cycling friends.
+After your visit it’s time to say goodbye to your bike and swap vineyards for beach as you head to Glenelg for your final evening.
+One of Adelaide’s premier beachside suburbs, Glenelg is famed for its long sandy beaches, historic Bay Discovery Centre and thriving Jetty Road area.
+Chill out or enjoy some espresso-infused retail therapy or pick a nearby restaurant for a final night’s dinner with your new cycling friends – the choice is yours.

 - The following product terms and conditions apply in addition to our Booking Terms and Conditions (available on our website) and terms and conditions of the relevant travel service provider.